odpi/egeria-docs/site/docs/types/0/0042-Software-Capabilities.md

 - [*FileManager*](/types/0/0056-Resource-Managers/#filemanager) - A manager of a collection of files and folders.
 - [*NotificationManager*](/types/0/0056-Resource-Managers/#notificationmanager) - A software capability that is distributing events from a topic to its subscriber list.

-## SupportedSoftwareCapability
+## SupportedSoftwareCapability relationship

-Defines the relationship between a *SoftwareCapability* and the *ITInfrastructure* asset that hosts it.
+Defines the relationship between a *SoftwareCapability* and the *ITInfrastructure* entity that hosts it.
+This relationship, plus the attached *SoftwareCapability* entity, help to build out a picture of the capabilities of a particular deployed host, software server platform or software server.
+Together they help to describe where and how various IT capabilities are delivered to the owning organization.
+This model can form the basis of traceability from business function to IT Infrastructure, particularly when combined with [location information](/types/0/0025-Locations) and [links to the data assets and APIs](/types/0/0045-Servers-and-Assets).

-## ProcessingState
+## ProcessingState classification

 Defines a classification for a *SoftwareCapability*.
-The *ProcessingState* can be used to describe additional runtime processing information used by various SoftwareCapabilities.
+The *ProcessingState* can be used to describe additional runtime processing information used by the component represented by the *SoftwareCapability* entity.

-## ProcessingState

-Defines a classification for a `SoftwareCapability`.
-It stores the last sync timestamp for critical elements.

 ??? deprecated "Deprecated types"
-    - *SoftwareServerSupportedCapability* is deprecated in favor of *SupportedSoftwareCapability*.
+    - *SoftwareServerSupportedCapability* is deprecated in favour of the *SupportedSoftwareCapability* relationship.

 --8<-- "snippets/abbr.md"